20 Sights in Schwerin, Germany (with Map and Images)

 6. Friedrich Franz II

 The equestrian monument to Friedrich Franz II in Schwerin was inaugurated in 1893 in the Neo-Baroque style according to designs by the sculptor Ludwig Brunow.
-It is located in Schwerin's castle garden very close to the castle.
+It is located in Schwerin's castle garden very close to the castle and has thus been part of the Schwerin UNESCO World Heritage Residence Ensemble since 2024.

 7. Schweriner Marstall